SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 How to improve it

-You improve the Rule of 40 by moving the growth dial, the margin dial, or both.
+Move the growth dial, the margin dial, or both.
 Growth levers include all the acquisition, expansion, and retention strategies discussed throughout this guide.
 Margin levers include pricing optimisation, gross margin improvement, operating expense discipline, and automation of manual processes.
-The key insight is that margin improvements are typically faster to achieve than growth improvements, so companies under pressure to improve their Rule of 40 score often find it easier to start on the margin side.
+Margin improvements are typically faster to achieve than growth improvements, so companies under pressure to lift their Rule of 40 score often find it easier to start on the margin side.

 Metric 15: Magic Number